-New Bonds called for redemption become due on the date fixed for redemption.
-The Issuer will pay the redemption price for any New Bond together with accrued and unpaid interest, and Additional Amounts, if any, thereon, through the date of redemption.
-On and after the redemption date, interest will cease to accrue on New Bonds or portions thereof called for redemption as long as the Issuer has deposited with the paying agent funds in satisfaction of the applicable redemption price pursuant to the Indenture.
-Upon redemption of any New Bonds by the Issuer, such redeemed New Bonds will be cancelled.
+Notes called for redemption become due on the date fixed for redemption.
+The Issuer will pay the redemption price for any Note together with accrued and unpaid interest, and Additional Amounts, if any, thereon, through the date of redemption.
+On and after the redemption date, interest will cease to accrue on Notes or portions thereof called for redemption as long as the Issuer has deposited with the paying agent funds in satisfaction of the applicable redemption price pursuant to the Indenture.
+Upon redemption of any Notes by the Issuer, such redeemed Notes will be cancelled.

 Redemption for Tax Reasons.
-The Issuer may, at its option, at any time redeem, in whole but not in part, upon not less than 30 days, nor more than 60 days' notice, the New Bonds at a redemption price equal to 100% of the outstanding principal amount thereof, plus accrued and unpaid interest, if any, to the redemption date (subject to the right of Holders of record on the relevant record date to receive interest due on the relevant Interest Payment Date) and Additional Amounts, if any, to the redemption date, if as a result of:
+The Issuer may, at its option, at any time redeem, in whole but not in part, upon not less than 30 days, nor more than 60 days' notice, the Notes at a redemption price equal to 100% of the outstanding principal amount thereof, plus accrued and unpaid interest, if any, to the redemption date (subject to the right of Holders of record on the relevant record date to receive interest due on the relevant interest payment date) and Additional Amounts, if any, to the redemption date, if as a result of:

-(1) any amendment to, or change in, the laws (or rules or regulations promulgated thereunder) of a Relevant Taxing Jurisdiction, or which amendment, change, interpretation or application is proposed and becomes effective on or after the Issue Date, the Issuer has become or would become obligated to pay, on or before the next date on which any amount would be payable with respect to such New Bonds, any Additional Amounts in excess of those attributable to Taxes that are imposed, deducted or withheld at a rate of 4.95% (or such lower rate as may be contemplated by any regulation issued by the National Executive or new law enacted by the Venezuelan National Assembly or decision by the President of Venezuela exempting payments of interest under the New Bonds from Venezuelan income tax or reducing the current 4.95% income tax withholding rate) on or from any payments of interest under the New Bonds (See "Tax Considerations-Venezuelan Taxation") and such obligations cannot be avoided by taking commercially reasonable measures available to the Issuer (which, for the avoidance of doubt, do not include changing the jurisdiction of incorporation of the Issuer); provided that:
+- (1) any amendment to, or change in, the laws (or rules or regulations promulgated thereunder) of a Relevant Taxing Jurisdiction, or - (2) any amendment to or change in an official interpretation or application regarding such laws, rules or regulations (including a holding, judgment or order by a court or administrative body of competent jurisdiction), which amendment, change, interpretation or application is proposed and becomes effective on or after the Issue Date, the Issuer has become or would become obligated to pay, on or before the next date on which any amount would be payable with respect to such Notes, any Additional Amounts in excess of those attributable to Taxes that are imposed, deducted or withheld at a rate of 4.95% (or such lower rate as may be contemplated by any regulation issued by the National Executive or new law enacted by the Venezuelan National Assembly or decision by the President of Venezuela exempting payments of interest under the Notes from Venezuelan income tax or reducing the current 4.95% income tax withholding rate) on or from any payments of interest under the Notes (See "Tax Considerations-Venezuelan Taxation") and such obligations cannot be avoided by taking commercially reasonable measures available to the Issuer (which, for the avoidance of doubt, do not include changing the jurisdiction of incorporation of the Issuer); provided that: